edmugu/arduino_adjustable_power_supply/Rev_B/Jekyll_page/simulation.md

 ![LT1575 virtual ground](https://raw.githubusercontent.com/edmugu/arduino_adjustable_power_supply/master/Rev_B/Jekyll_page/snipits/LT1575_issue.PNG)

 So I will have to use a part not from analog devices.
-The MIC5156 does have a gate driver capable of going to 1 volts at the gate voltage.
+The MIC5156 does have a gate driver capable of going down to 1 volts at the gate voltage.
+Now, there are plenty of MOSFETs with a gate threshold above 1 volts.

 ![](https://raw.githubusercontent.com/edmugu/arduino_adjustable_power_supply/master/Rev_B/Jekyll_page/snipits/MIC5156_fix.PNG)